jasonm23/onlisp-markdown/onlisp.md

 organized like a table: a program which consisted of a set of closures stored in an array.

-If it’s extensibility you need, you don’t have to choose between an "object- oriented" and a "traditional" program.
+If it’s extensibility you need, you don’t have to choose between an "object-oriented" and a "traditional" program.
 You can give a Lisp program exactly the degree of extensibility it needs, often without resorting to object-oriented techniques.
 A slot in a class is a global variable.
 And just as it is inelegant to use a global variable where you could use a parameter, it could be inelegant to